Red-Sided Garter Snakes and the Narcisse Snake Dens of Manitoba

 A Boy Gets Bitten by a Garter Snake

 Although the snakes at the Narcisse Snake Dens may bite, this appears to be a very rare event.
 The Snake Dens representative in the video below says that the snakes don't bite and that even if they do they can't pierce the skin.
 The bite shown above was Nathan's first, even though he had visited the dens and handled the snakes several times before.

 The Narcisse Snake Dens

 Narcisse is a small town in the province of Manitoba.
 It's located next to Highway 17 about 103 km north of Winnipeg, the capital of Manitoba.
 The snake dens are in turn located about 6 kilometres north of Narcisse.
 Signposts guide visitors to the dens, which are a major tourist attraction.

 A 3 km walking trail enables visitors to view four dens as well as the surrounding landscape.
 The gravel trail is made of crushed and packed limestone.
 It's flat and is suitable for strollers and wheelchairs as well as pedestrians.
 Benches along the trail allow people to rest.

 The route may look like a normal nature trail at first.
 At certain times of the year, however, visitors will notice snakes beside the trail and often on the trail as well.
 The walking path travels by each of the four dens but not right up to them so that the snakes aren't disturbed during a critical moment in their lives.
-There is an observation area beside each den to enable people to watch the snakes and to take photos.
+There is an observation area beside each den to enable people to watch the reptiles and to take photos.
 The dens are below the level of the observation platform and are sometimes referred to as snake pits.

 Reproduction at the Dens